What we know about the deadly shooting at a Nashville elementary school

 Six people — including three children — were killed in the shooting, and the suspected attacker was killed by police within minutes of the first call of an active shooter.

-Audrey Hale, who police identified as the shooter, bought the three guns used in the attack legally and was in treatment for an emotional disorder, Nashville Police Chief John Drake said Tuesday.
+Audrey Hale, who police identified as the shooter, bought seven firearms — including the three guns used in the attack — legally and was in treatment for an emotional disorder, Nashville Police Chief John Drake said Tuesday.

 The shooting occurred at the Covenant School, a private elementary school on the grounds of Covenant Presbyterian Church in Nashville's Green Hills neighborhood.